 Now, imagine reliving that same scenario 8 – 10 times per month.
 That means you will eat out more than 200 meals in a year.
 Put a dollar value to this ($20 per meal) and you will have spent more than $4,000 dining out!
 In the moment, $20 isn’t too bad, but when you take another look at what you spend annually, it can be shocking!

 Dining out is great, but not several times a week.
 Establish a weekly dinner out budget and stick to it.
 That may mean one meal a week out.
-We started doing this when we were working ourselves out of debt (you can read Parts 1, 2 and 3 of our own debt free story).
+We started doing this when we were working ourselves out of debt (you can read my own debt free story).
 For us, it is normal to fix dinner at home and something to which we are accustomed.

 Your menu plan helps you know what you will make for dinner every night.
 There is no worry that you have to come up with a new idea.
 The list is there telling you exactly what you need to make.
 It is one less thing you have to worry about night after night.